Houzz: History

 In January 2016, Houzz introduced Sketch for Android.
 In February, Houzz introduced View in My Room within its app for iOS and Android that lets users virtually place products from the Houzz Marketplace in their homes before buying.
 In March, Houzz announced that it had opened its Commerce API to third party partners, to make it easier for merchants to sell and manage their inventory on Houzz.
 In May, Houzz won "Best App" at Google's inaugural Play Awards.
 In September, Houzz launched Visual Match, a tool that "uses deep learning technology to analyze more than 11 million home photos on Houzz.
 Furniture and decor that looks similar to the six million products on the Houzz Marketplace is then surfaced for users to browse (and hopefully buy)."

 In May 2017, Houzz introduced a tool for its iPhone and iPad app, View in My Room 3D, that allows people to preview over 300,000 products in 3D within the context of their own rooms.
 In July, Sketch was made available as a web app.
 With the launch of iOS 11 from Apple in September, Houzz introduced an upgraded version of its 3D AR tool within its app for iPhone and iPad, with 500,000 products available to view.

 In February 2018, Houzz acquired IvyMark, a company that developed business management software and a community platform for interior designers and home design firms.
 In March, the Houzz App for Android devices was updated with ARCore support, enabling users to "place virtual representations of furniture and other home decor items anywhere in their home to see how they would look."

 As of June 2019, the company had reportedly 40 million users.

 In April 2020, the company launched Houzz Pro software to help home professionals run their businesses.
 As of May, Houzz had over 20 million photos of design ideas on its platform.

 By March 2021, the company reportedly had 2.7 million professionals in its professional services database.

+In December 2021, the company announced its acquisition of SaaS takeoff and estimation tool ConX, and launched Houzz Pro Takeoffs as part of its Houzz Pro software.

+In July 2024, Houzz integrated its AutoMate AI tool into Houzz Pro software, adding features including takeoffs and AI-generated estimates.
+Also in July 2024, new features for Houzz's 3D Floor Plan tool were announced.